-In 2011, the City of Austin set a goal of a 75% diversion rate for solid waste by 2020 as part of its larger zero waste ambitions.
+In 2011, the City of Austin set a goal of a 75% diversion rate for solid waste by 2020 and a 90% diversion rate by 2040 as part of its larger zero waste ambitions.
 A few years later, the City amended its universal recycling law on June 12, 2014 to include organics as a means of meeting this zero waste goal.
-To allow time for easy adjustment, the mandatory recycling of organics comes into effect over a period of staggered dates, from October 2014 to October 2018.
+To allow time for easy adjustment, the mandatory recycling of organics came into effect over a period of staggered dates, from October 2014 to October 2018.

 The City’s goals are based on a desire to mitigate methane emissions from landfills and promote economic development.
 In fact, a 2008 study prepared for the city government by consultants estimated that a diversion economy could generate 1,800 jobs for Austin.
 In pursing this, the City wrote its Resource Recovery Master Plan, in which the City envisions providing incentives to encourage an economy where the discards of one business can be the feedstocks of another business.
 For example, under the recycling law, a building’s organic wastes can be sent to rural or urban farms and ranches as well as community gardens for composting.

 Austin’s Universal Recycling Ordinance